Honey (Robyn album): Commercial performance

 Honey debuted at number one on the Swedish Albums Chart, becoming Robyn's fourth album to reach the top spot.
-In the United Statesm, the album debuted at number 40 on the Billboard 200 chart and number 1 on the Top Dance/Electronic Albums chart, earning 15,000 equivalent album units, according to Nielsen Music, with 11,000 from traditional album sales.
+In the United States, the album debuted at number 40 on the Billboard 200 chart and number 1 on the Top Dance/Electronic Albums chart, earning 15,000 equivalent album units, according to Nielsen Music, with 11,000 from traditional album sales.